12j3jrk/Font-Buffet/README.md

 You can also use URLs to these fonts to import them using CSS or other methods.

-It also offers some SVGs as well.
+It also offers some other unique files as well.